 One of the most essential tips for advertising on Google is making sure your landing page and ad align closely.
-Your ad and landing page should promote the same offer so users get what they expect when they click through to your site.
+When writing your Google ads, remember that the ad and landing page should promote the same offer, so users get what they expect when they click through to your site.

 You may also want to use some of the same copy in your ad and landing page, especially in the heading, so that users feel confident they’re in the right place.
 For display ads, consider matching the visuals in your ad and landing page design too.